MechanisM/django-git/README.md

 * GitPython
 * Django 1.3 (alpha or better)

-If you would like to get started with django-git [Hugh Brown](http://github.com/hughdbrown) has created [Django-git-tester](http://github.com/hughdbrown/Django-git-tester).
+If you would like to get started with django-git there is an basic project in example/ .

 Thanks!
 -------